Irreducible symplectic varieties with a large second Betti number: Irreducible symplectic varieties with

 \begin{theorem} Let $X$ be a general cubic fourfold.
 Then there exists a $\QQ$-factorial, terminal, irreducible symplectic variety $(\overline{\mathcal{J}}, \overline{\sigma})$ with a Lagrangian fibration extending $\pi_0\colon \mathcal{J}^{\circ}(\cY_{V_n})\to V_n$ and $\overline{\sigma}|_{\mathcal{J}^{\circ}(\cY_{V_n})}=\sigma_{V_n}$.
 Moreover, we have $b_2(\overline{\mathcal{J}})\geq 24$. \end{theorem}

 \begin{proof} We first assume $X$ to be very general.
 By Corollary \ref{cor-codim-base}, we have Moreover, by Theorem \ref{lem-2-form}, there is a holomorphic symplectic structure $\sigma_{V_n}$ on $\mathcal{J}^{\circ}(\cY_{V_n})$ such that $\mathcal{J}^{\circ}(\cY_{V_n})\to V_n$ is surjective, equidimensional, and fibers are Lagrangian with respect to $\sigma_{V_n}$.
 Since $X$ is very general, we also know that very general fibers of $\pi_0$ are simple abelian varieties by Lemma \ref{lem-simple-jac}.
 From Theorem \ref{lem-2-form}, the holomorphic symplectic form $\sigma_{V_n}$ extends to a holomorphic $2$-form on any smooth compactification of $\pi_0$.
+Finally, by the local Torelli theorem (cf.~\cite{donagi:generic-torelli} or \cite[Section 6.3.2]{voisinbook2}), $\pi_0$ is not isotrivial.
 Then all assumptions in Theorem \ref{thm-irr-sym} are satisfied and the existence of $(\overline{\mathcal{J}},\pi)$ follows.